regalk13/Sword-WIP/README.md

 ---

-This projects aims to use the SWORD C++ API, to learn and document the full SWORD Project and related tools making small projects and aiming to get as complex as the apps you probably already know from: https://www.crosswire.org/applications/
+This projects aims to use the SWORD C++ API, to learn and document the full SWORD Project and related tools making small projects and aiming to get as complex as the frontends you probably already know from: https://www.crosswire.org/applications/

 We will start from the basics.